julwrites/julwrites.github.io/page/hebrews/index.md

     Hebrews 12:1 - 3

 ### Key Lessons
-    Jesus has finished the work of God; now we share the victory of God
+- Jesus has finished the work of God; now we share the victory of God
+- Just as Jesus intercedes for us, He also calls us to intercede for others

 ## Summary Outline